JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 ### Module not found

 You may encounter a `module 'SomeSDK' not found` error that is connected with the [C-interop](native-c-interop.md) issue.
-While we're working on fixing this issue altogether, try these workarounds to avoid this error:
+Try these workarounds to avoid this error:

 #### Specify the framework name {initial-collapse-state="collapsed"}